 The above process and associated data and analyses generated to date are documented in numerous 2017 staff reports to both the City Council (July 10; October 23; November 13; November 27) and the Circulation Commission December 4).
 On-going dialogue amongst various participating stakeholders has also generated a menu of congestion solution ideas, which is compiled for reference under “Information Resources” below.

-Separate but related, the City Council has authorized a 90-day trial to test traffic safety measures on RVR, as recommended by the Lafayette Police and Public Safety Subcommittee.
+Separate but related, the City Council authorized a 90-day trial to test traffic safety measures on RVR, as recommended by the Lafayette Police and Public Safety Subcommittee.
+This pilot occurred between November 2017 – February 2018.
 These measures include two additional stop signs, speed limit pavement markings, new turn regulation signage at the PHR/RVR intersection, and a crosswalk at RVR/Green Valley Drive.
-More information on this trial can be found in the November 13 and 27 reports to Council.
-This trial commenced mid-November and police staff will present a performance assessment to Council in February 2018.
+More information on this trial can be found in reports to Council, dated November 13 and 27, 2017 and February 12, 2018.
+In February 2018, the Council approved permanent installation of trial measures, based on satisfactory performance of these safety measures.

-Lafayette staffs are continuing our engagement with Contra Costa County colleagues in the hope that at least a trial of some congestion countermeasures could be pursued.
+Lafayette staff also continues to engage with Contra Costa County colleagues in the hope that at least a trial of some congestion countermeasures could be pursued.
 Area residents within Contra Costa County’s sphere of influence are advised to contact their political representative on the Board of Supervisor.

 The following web-based resources are provided as supplemental information on this topic: